Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 6. The business server is notified about the payment success via a webhook, an automated HTTP request Stripe sends to the business server when a payment event occurs.

-**Note**: The ``client_secret`` key is a randomized token assigned to each transaction that the business server receives upon checkout.
+**Note:** The ``client_secret`` key is a randomized token assigned to each transaction that the business server receives upon checkout.
 The Stripe API also includes an idempotency key that prevents a ``client_secret`` key from being used in multiple transactions if a network error occurs.

 ## Base URL